 R&D expenditure for this purpose is the expenditure recognised in the company’s statutory accounts under generally accepted accounting practice in the UK and brought into account in calculating the profits of the trade.
-The relevant UK accounting standard is SSAP 13 or where the company has accepted International Accounting Standards, IAS 38.
+Relevant accounting standards which deal with the treatment of R&D include FRS102 s18, IAS38, FRS105 s13 and SSAP 13 (CIRD99000).

 For the purposes of the comparison any actual R&D expenditure is augmented by any ‘additional amount’ available as a result of an excess of actual expenditure over the average in a previous accounting period.
 The additional amount in an accounting period is: